lfost42/BrailleOrder/README.md

 # Other Features
 - Alert for a symbol includes a character that is not ASCII Braille
 - Alert when a symbol is not required to be included in the Special Symbols Page.
-- Alert that a symbol is not in the Known Symbols database (see http://www.iceb.org/symbsc2.html).
+- Alert that a symbol is not in the Known Symbols database as scraped from http://www.iceb.org/symbsc2.html
-  - a way to request the alerted symbol be added to the "known symbols" database.
+  - an option to request the alerted symbol be added to the "known symbols" database.